 What is the Schema Registry and why do you need to use it?

-Engineer Lorcan Cooke looks into what Schema Registry is and why you should use it for your Apache Kafka.
-In part 3, Lorcan demonstrates how to set up an Aiven Karapace registry with Conduktor Platform
+What Schema Registry is and why you should use it for your Apache Kafka.
+We demonstrate how to set up an Aiven Karapace registry with Conduktor

 In this article, we look into why Schema Registry is best practice if you are an Apache Kafka user.